hannah-bulmer/Lessons/W19/Projects/hardware-automatic-coffee-stirrer/README.md

 | 5        | 9      | Mar 6 | Upgrade your circuit with more features.|
 | 6        | 10     | Mar 13 | Testing circuit and design with the stirrer. |
 | -        | 11     | Mar 20 |End of Term event!!!! |

+## Summary of material covered so far
+Use this section as a resource if you are behind and are looking to catch up!

+Don't worry about fully understanding every detail.
+It is important that you have something working, and once you are caught up you can ask a project lead to go over the theory.

+1. Download and install the [Arduino IDE](https://www.arduino.cc/en/Main/Software)
+    - This is where you will write and deploy all of your programs.
+2. Start by wiring an LED, and get it to turn on and off with code.
+    - Use the schematic and the code on [the Arduino site](https://www.arduino.cc/en/tutorial/blink)